logoPostPlanify

 What is the best free alternative to Hootsuite?

 Metricool and Zoho Social offer the most usable free plans.
-Metricool includes 1 brand with full analytics and no time limit.
+Metricool includes 1 brand with analytics (30-day history), 20 posts/month, and 9 platforms (no LinkedIn or X).
 Zoho Social includes 1 brand and 1 user.
 Buffer gives you 3 channels with 10 scheduled posts each.
 Agorapulse offers 3 social profiles free, and Planable offers 50 free posts with unlimited users for collaboration testing.

 Why did Hootsuite remove their free plan?